 The NHS workers who have died during the Covid-19 outbreak

-From doctors to porters, dozens of frontline workers have already died in the fight against the pandemic.
+From housekeepers to specialists, dozens of frontline workers have died in the fight against the pandemic.

-A nurse with five children is among the latest of dozens of NHS workers who have died after contracting coronavirus.
+A senior doctor remembered by his children as a “superhero dad” is among the latest of dozens of NHS workers who have died after contracting coronavirus.

 The Government has confirmed 19 deaths amongst those working for the health service, but announcements from NHS trusts and tributes from loved ones indicate the true number is higher still.